Average 4.9 / 5. Votes 176

 “And He has subjected to you, as from Him, all that is in the heavens and on earth: behold, in that are signs indeed for those who reflect.”
 (45: 13)

 There are scores of hadiths (sayings of the Prophet) in which the Prophet Mohammed (pbuh) enjoins Muslims to seek knowledge.
-Here are a couple.
+Here is a couple:

 “Seek knowledge from the cradle to the grave.”